toritori0318/git-wt/INSTALL.md

 git worktree list

 # Create a new worktree
-gwt new feature/test
+wt new feature/test

 # Verify worktree
 git worktree list

 # Try navigating (if shell function is working, it will actually cd)
-gwt go feature
+wt go feature

 # Check current location
 pwd